NullDev/Advent-of-Code/README.md

 ## :rocket: Launching all solutions with benchmark

-I've created a script to launch all days in order and display the solutions along with an approximated benchmark (the benchmark uses [`performance.now()`](https://nodejs.org/api/perf_hooks.html#perf_hooks_performance_now) to measure the execution time and **does not include the actual reading of the file** except when the file is read line-by-line).
+Each script can be run stand-alone / separatly but I've also created a `startAll.js` script to launch all days in order, and display the solutions along with an approximated benchmark (the benchmark uses [`performance.now()`](https://nodejs.org/api/perf_hooks.html#perf_hooks_performance_now) to measure the execution time and **does not include the actual reading of the file** except when the file is read line-by-line).

 No dependencies needed.
 Just launch the script by executing `npm start`.